Dialysis: Planning for Renal Replacement Therapy

 Appropriate patients should be fully informed about the option for palliative care along with other modalities.
 Unfortunately, specific discussions surrounding palliative care and prognosis often neglected.
 Hindering factors include patient cognition, age, race, perception of prognosis, and timing of nephrology referral.

-Another complicating factor is perception of prognosis which has been shown to vary widely among clinicians.
+Perception of prognosis has been shown to vary widely among clinicians.
 Recent studies however have identified patient populations who have particularly poor outcomes with dialysis.
 Informing these patients of their prognosis may assist decision making.

 The elderly represent a growing segment of the ESRD population with the incidence of treated ESRD being the highest among patients at least 70 years of age.
 This has increased substantially over the last several decades (57% from the period of 1996-2003 by USRDS data).
 Multiple factors contribute to this trend, including rising prevalence of CKD and diabetes in the population, improved cardiovascular care, earlier initiation of dialysis, and the rise of incident AKI.

-Elderly patients, however, have greater degree of comorbidity and reduced life expectancy.
+Elderly patients have greater levels of comorbidity and reduced life expectancy on dialysis.
 Recently, outcomes in this population have received attention.
 In 2009, Tamura and colleagues reported outcomes in nursing home patients who initiate dialysis.
 USRDS registry data was cross-referenced against national nursing home registry data to identify and assess the functional status of this subset of patients before and after initiation of dialysis.

 Beyond the elderly nursing home resident, multiple studies demonstrate poor outcomes in the elderly population in general.
 USRDS registry data has shown that patients 80 years and older have 46% 1-year mortality and a 20% 3-month mortality.
 These high mortality rates are confirmed in other elderly cohorts.
 In some studies, the single most common cause of death was withdrawal from dialysis (38%), which has become the second leading cause of death in the elderly dialysis population.